-There have been over 1,000 Formula 1 Grands Prix held since 1950 but there have been only a handful occasions where consecutive races have been held in the same country.
+There have been over 1,100 Formula 1 Grands Prix held since 1950 but there have been only a handful occasions on which consecutive races have been held in the same country.
 We take a look back at the stories of those races.

 F1 then headed to Monza three weeks later for the season-closing Italian Grand Prix and it was a familiar result, with Moss once again finishing ahead of Fangio.
 Moss’ efforts in the latter stages of the 1957 Drivers’ Championship were fruitless, as Fangio had already wrapped the title up at the German Grand Prix back in August.
 This was the final time that Monza hosted the last race of a Formula 1 season.

 It would be over twenty years before the next two consecutive races were held in the same country.
 This time, it happened in America.
 The United States Grand Prix was held at Watkins Glen for the final time at the end of the 1980.
 While Bruno Giacomelli took the only pole of his F1 career at this race, Alan Jones signed off from his title-winning season in style with victory.
 After a five month winter break, the sport was back in America for the opening round of 1981, with the United States Grand Prix West at Long Beach.
 Jones won this race too.

 It should be noted that between these two races, the non-championship South African Grand Prix took place.
 This round was originally a round of the World Championship, but a dispute between the governing body FISA and the Formula One Constructors’ Association meant that the race did not hold championship status.